nickgaya/tufa/README.md

 # twofa

-A command-line tool for managing TOTP/HOTP secrets using the Mac OS keychain.
+A command-line tool for managing TOTP/HOTP credentials using the Mac OS keychain.

 ## Usage